seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Contributed to the Autonomous and Connected Transportation Driving Simulator to design emerging transportation solutions for smart cities</li>
+        <li>Contributed to the Autonomous and Connected Transportation Driving Simulator project to design emerging transportation solutions for smart cities tested in 100+ simulated scenarios</li>
         <li>Optimized existing Python machine learning models that detect distraction and predict behavior from physiological data, boosting test accuracies from 60% to over 80% and improving road safety</li>
       </ul>
     </div>